uhub/awesome-coq/README.md

 * [dboulytchev/direct-curry-howard](https://github.com/dboulytchev/direct-curry-howard) - A set of samples to utilize Curry-Howard isomorphism in a direct manner (in Coq)
 * [danielgerigk/Sudoku](https://github.com/danielgerigk/Sudoku) - A (yet unfinished) Sudoku solver in Coq
 * [csvoss/coqingbird](https://github.com/csvoss/coqingbird) - To Mock a Mockingbird, formalized in Coq
-* [coq-io/opam-website](https://github.com/coq-io/opam-website) - Generation of a sample Coq website for OPAM
 * [coq-io/experiments](https://github.com/coq-io/experiments) - Experiments with Coq effects.
 * [coq-io/checker](https://github.com/coq-io/checker) - Automatic checker for lock-free concurrent programs in Coq.
 * [coq-contribs/micromega](https://github.com/coq-contribs/micromega) - Micromega is a Coq reflexive tactic for a fragment of integer arithmetics.